d6lts-contrib/dbtng/README.txt

 ___

-This module uses an identical API to the Drupal 7 database layer, with the exception that functions have been renamed to use dbtng_ as a prefix instead of db_.
+This module uses an identical API to the Drupal 7 database layer, with the exception that some functions have been renamed to use dbtng_ as a prefix instead of db_.